Struggling to sleep and experiencing shortness of breath? Are your feet, hands or ankles swelling up and do you need to get up in the night for a wee?

 Today (Thursday, March 8) is World Kidney Day, a global event to raise awareness of chronic kidney disease (CKD) which can lead to kidney failure, fatal without dialysis or transplant.

-Dr Helen Collinson, a consultant nephrologist at Hull and East Yorkshire Hospitals NHS Trust, said around one third of the three million with CKD have no symptoms.
+Dr Helen Collinson, a consultant nephrologist at Hull University Teaching Hospitals NHS Trust, said around one third of the three million with CKD have no symptoms.

 However, it is essential people recognise symptoms so they can be tested for kidney disease and given treatment as early as possible.